Introducing Standard I-9

 Standard I-9: The organization has written policies and procedures to ensure that, when sharing oversight of research with another organization, the rights and welfare of research participants are protected.

 Standard I-9 Tip Sheet 24: Single IRB Review

 Standard I-9 brings together all of AAHRPP’s requirements when sharing IRB or ethics committee oversight, and helps organizations implement new NIH and Common Rule requirements for shared oversight of research.
-In addition to IRB or EC review, Standard I-9 covers other responsibilities, such as oversight of conflicts of interest, radiation safety, biosafety and other ancillary reviews.
+In addition to IRB or Ethics Committee review, Standard I-9 covers other responsibilities, such as oversight of conflicts of interest, radiation safety, biosafety, and other ancillary reviews.

 Tip Sheet 24 has also been revised to provide what we hope are helpful ideas regarding implementation of the new Standard.
 As with every AAHRPP Tip Sheet, organizations are encouraged to view this document as non-prescriptive points to consider in the administration of an ever-evolving area of human research oversight.

 New organizations wishing to apply for accreditation after January 19, 2018 will follow Standard I-9.
 Currently accredited organizations whose reaccreditation applications are due March 15, 2018 or later will provide written materials describing how they are implementing shared oversight, and how they meet Standard I-9.
 All other currently accredited organizations will describe their plans to implement Standard I-9 in their annual reports.